bananaml/banana-node-sdk/README.md

     "apiVersion": "26 Nov 2021",
     "modelOutputs": [
         {
             // a json specific to your model.
-In this example, the sum of "a" and "b" from the above model_parameters "sum": 3,
+In this example, the caption of the image "caption": "a baseball player throwing a ball" }
-        }
     ]
 }